-This medical procedure needs to be done to help re-inflate the collapsed lung when the parietal pleura is damaged or injured, and the lung is compressed not allowing its natural expansion.
-This situation compromises normal breathing (inhaling and exhaling) function, and if not practiced it can become critical and life-threatening.
+This medical procedure helps re-inflate the collapsed lung when the parietal pleura is damaged or injured, and the lung is compressed, not allowing its natural expansion.
+This situation compromises normal breathing function (inhaling and exhaling), becoming critical and life-threatening if untreated.

-- Helps relief the pressure after a pneumothorax has been detected (diagnosed) to support the collapsed lung re-inflate again before it gets worse.
+- It helps relieve the pressure after a pneumothorax has been detected (diagnosed) to support the collapsed lung re-inflate again before it gets worse.

 - It also allows and helps recover the full re-expansion of the lung and improve oxygen transfer.

-If a pneumothorax worsens the oxygen transfer to the bloodstream and cells will be compromised
+If a pneumothorax worsens, it will compromise the oxygen transfer to the bloodstream and cells.

 - Extract fluids, air, gas, blood or pus accumulation in the space between the visceral pleura and the parietal pleura (pleural space).
-Visceral Pleura is the one that covers the lungs surface.
-Parietal Pleuralis the one that covers the pleural cavity surface.
-(The one between the pleural space and the chest cavity).
+Visceral Pleura covers the lungs surface.
+Parietal Pleuralis is the one that covers the pleural cavity surface, between the pleural space and the chest cavity.